 Now it might be easy for you to say what you want to focus on.
 However, before you can make this decision, you must conduct keyword research to ensure that your targeted keywords are in plausible range for your business to be able to rank for.

 For small business owners, it's much harder to rank for certain keywords based on their popularity.
 Lets say, for example, you are a local shoe company.
 It will be very hard for you to rank on the national level for a keyword such as “shoes” because companies like Zappos, Amazon and Macy’s are such big companies.
-This is where choosing the correct keywords comes into play.
+This is where using a keyword finder to choose the correct keywords comes into play.

 When it comes to keywords such as this, which have such a large search volume, you need to build up a great deal of authority in your brand.
 You can build authority through content and establishing your presence.
 To see more on creating content, please see this blog post.